microsoft/FeatureManagement-Dotnet/README.md

     }
 }
 ```

+## ASP.NET Core Integration

+The feature management library provides functionality in ASP.NET Core and MVC to enable common feature flag scenarios in web applications.
+These capabilities are available by referencing the [Microsoft.FeatureManagement.AspNetCore](https://www.nuget.org/packages/Microsoft.FeatureManagement.AspNetCore/) NuGet package.

 ### Controllers and Actions
 MVC controller and actions can require that a given feature flag, or one of any list of feature flags, be enabled in order to execute.
 This can be done by using a `FeatureGateAttribute`, which can be found in the `Microsoft.FeatureManagement.Mvc` namespace.